mlauke/smartswitch/README.md

 as mentioned above, a SSR which can drive the 3,3kW load will become very hot if the load is switched on for longer heating periods. too hot to put the SSR together with the ESP controller board on a din rail inside of my houses fuse box.

 # TODOs
-  - ✅ fix: flicker if battery is loading, min capacity is reached (e.g. 0 => 25%) and switch is enabled (hysterese)
+  - ✅ bug: flicker if battery is loading, min capacity is reached (e.g. 0 => 25%) and switch is enabled (hysterese)
+  - bug: discharge not allowed but switch is triggered due to boiler min
   - ❌ battery system data update every day or from time to time
   - ❌ feat: skip updateSwitch if not set to Auto
   - ❌ feat: wait or delay on reset/restart requests, make sure response is send